sselin-co/Project-Access-Platform/README.md

 - Admin flow for viewing a student's course progress and submitting feedback isn't complete.
 - Admin flow for an appealing student isn't complete.
 - Functionality to send emails to applicants on application status changes is implemented but needs to be interfaced with the front end.
 - UI consistency and fluidness can be improved.
+Homepage could use an overhaul.

 ## Missing Features
 - A component displaying meta data about Project Access webinars and events and the ability to sign up for them.